 When the hype of the Lotus C0-1 concept reached its climax everyone was talking about it.
 Every motorcycle blog and magazine ran pictures of the renderings and we were all left with our jaws dragging on the floor wondering when we would be seeing these amazing Lotus motorcycles out on the street.
 Unfortunately, as with most concepts built by large manufacturers, we’ve been left waiting for what feels like an eternity while they test and refine every nut and bolt before official production can begin.

-The new rims were modeled in 3D and approved by an engineer prior to being milled by a factory in Jakarta.
-The larger wheels (19 inch front and 18 inch rear) and custom made swingarm necessitated a new sprocket combination for comfortable gearing on Australian roads and the drive shaft was modified to align the chain on the front and rear sprockets.
+The new rims were modelled in 3D and approved by an engineer prior to being milled by a factory in Jakarta.
+The larger wheels (19-inch front and 18 inch rear) and custom made swingarm necessitated a new sprocket combination for comfortable gearing on Australian roads and the drive shaft was modified to align the chain on the front and rear sprockets.
 Pirelli provided the rubber for the bike when they stumbled across the build online along with Aussie suspension experts ‘Gazi Suspension’ who provided the rear piggy-back style shocks.
-Inside the Smoked fork shrouds the original upside down Kawasaki forks are kept true with an elaborate internal bearing system that prevents any surfaces from rubbing.
+Inside the Smoked fork shrouds, the original upside down Kawasaki forks are kept true with an elaborate internal bearing system that prevents any surfaces from rubbing.

-With the help of a local nightclub owners smoke machine the bodyworks aerodynamics were tested in a make shift wind tunnel.
+With the help of a local nightclub owner’s smoke machine, the aerodynamics of the bodywork was tested in a makeshift wind tunnel.
 Nicko’s initial concerns about cooling were quickly confirmed when the front wheel prevented enough air from entering the massive front scoop.
 To keep temperatures at safe operating levels additional ventilation had to be added.
-Strategically hand drilled holes above the front grill direct air onto the radiator and the ones behind the side scoops help draw air in around the exhaust system.
-A scoop was also added to the belly pan to draw even more air into the body around the exhaust were temperatures were highest.
+Strategically hand-drilled holes above the front grille direct air onto the radiator and the ones behind the side scoops help draw air in around the exhaust system.
+A scoop was also added to the belly pan to draw even more air into the body around the exhaust where temperatures were highest.

 If you enjoyed this story be sure to keep an eye out for Tank Moto issue 7 for more great articles from our journey to Indonesia.